Social Icons

 Directed by David Dobkin

-In the 2000s when there was a movie that had either, Ben Stiller, Owen Wilson, Vince Vaughn or Will Ferrell in any combination we were all watching.
-These guys were making comedy movies left, right and center, many of which were pretty much entertaining.
-Wedding Crashers is one of such with the combination of Owen Wilson (as John) and Vince Vaughn (as Jeremy).
+In the 2000s, when there was a movie with Ben Stiller, Owen Wilson, Vince Vaughn, or Will Ferrell in any combination, we were all watching.
+These guys were making comedy movies left, right, and center, many of which were pretty entertaining.
+Wedding Crashers is one of those, featuring the combination of Owen Wilson (as John) and Vince Vaughn (as Jeremy).

-Overall the comedy in the movie is okay and the romantic turn of things is what takes this movie better.
-This was very funny back then and it is still an enjoyable movie now, but based on the way the world has changed, this movie felt a little uncomfortable.
-It is safe to say this movie does not age well, considering it is about men taking advantage of women.
-There are also over the top sexual jokes, the weird grandmother and the gay man portrayed as someone very unstable, well this movie cannot be made today, in 2020.
-That said, if you can overlook all that plus overlook the lack of development of strong female leads, this is an okay movie to see.
+Overall, the comedy in the movie is okay, and the romantic twist is what elevates it.
+This was very funny back then and is still an enjoyable movie now, but based on the way the world has changed, it feels a little uncomfortable.
+It's safe to say this movie does not age well, considering it’s about men taking advantage of women.
+There are also over-the-top sexual jokes, the weird grandmother, and the gay man portrayed as someone very unstable.
+This movie could not be made today, in 2020.
+That said, if you can overlook all that, plus the lack of development for strong female leads, this is an okay movie to watch.

-The movie plot is about two friends who have become professionals at crashing weddings.
-Their real job is divorce mediators, but the moment it is wedding season Jeremy gets the calendar out with a list of weddings that he and John are to crash.
-The whole aim is to get girls and free sex as the girls in weddings easy as they are all hyped in hook up hormones, according to this film.
+The plot is about two friends who have become professionals at crashing weddings.
+Their real job is divorce mediators, but when wedding season hits, Jeremy pulls out the calendar with a list of weddings he and John are going to crash.
+The whole aim is to get girls and free sex, as the girls at weddings are "easy," according to this film, because they are all hyped up on hookup hormones.

-There so happens to be a wedding that trumps other weddings happening within their reach.
-Jeremy was hell bent that he and John must crash the wedding of the daughter of the U.S. Secretary of the Treasury, William (Christopher Walken).
+There happens to be a wedding that trumps all the others happening nearby.
+Jeremy is hell-bent on crashing the wedding of the daughter of the U.S. Secretary of the Treasury, William (Christopher Walken).

-What did it for me in this movie is that even though Owen is the main character whose love life the movie is more focused on, it is Vaughn’s love life that stole the show.
+What did it for me in this movie is that, even though Owen Wilson is the main character whose love life the movie focuses on, it’s Vaughn’s love life that steals the show.
+His performance is cool—he’s the person who makes this movie funny, and his love interest and romantic twist were more interesting.

-The movie was a big hit critically and commercially, like said about only see it if you can overcome all the things that are not readily accepted now as the norm.
+The movie was a big hit critically and commercially, but like I said, only see it if you can overlook all the things that are no longer readily accepted as the norm.

 0 comments: